 Preheat oven to 325 degrees F. Grease and flour two 8 x 4 inch loaf pans.
 Set aside.

 In a large bowl, whisk together the flour, salt, baking powder, and baking soda.
 Set aside.

 In a medium bowl, combine sugar and lemon zest.
 Rub together with your fingers until fragrant.

 In a large bowl, whisk together the lemon sugar mixture, eggs, olive oil, lemon juice, and vanilla.
 Whisk until smooth.
 Stir in the dry ingredients until combined, the batter will be thick.
 Stir in the zucchini and pour the batter into the prepared loaf pans.

 Bake for 60-65 minutes, or until tester inserted in the center comes out clean.

 Place the loaves on a cooling rack and cool for 15 minutes.
 Loosen the sides of the bread with a knife.
 Carefully remove the loaves from the pans.
 Let cool completely on rack.

 While the bread is cooling, make the lemon glaze.
-In a small bowl, combine powdered sugar and lemon juice.
+In a small bowl, combine powdered sugar and lemon juice and zest.
 Whisk until smooth.
 Drizzle the glaze over the loaves.
 Slice and serve.

 Here we have my favorite Indian sweet with a Caribbean twist, goolab jamoon.
 The fragrant, rich dough is heavenly.
 It’s the second sweet that I learned make from my mama *grandmother*.
 Now I’ve visited a couple Indian restaurants in the US and whenever I order the goolab jamoon I get something totally different!
 It’s these round balls soaked in syrup.
 Which leads me to believe that the recipe must have changed on its way to the Caribbean from India.